jpwall/slimDiscogs/README.md

 ## Searching in SD
 It is possible to search generally and more specifically in SD.

-If you search for the general name of an album, it is likely you will get the original release If you search by barcode, you will get that specific release information
+If you search for the general name of an album, it is likely you will get the original release.

+If you search by barcode, you will get that specific release information.

 ### Examples
 (Original version search term in brackets)